ncoudray/DeepPATH/LungCancer/README.md

 * module load python/3.5.3
 * module load bazel/0.4.4

+Most of the codes below show example of command line included in phoenix qsub scripts.

 For the path, it is advised to always put the full path name and not the relative paths.

 For all the steps below, always submit the jobs via a qsub script (if on Pheonix) and always check the output and error log files are fine.